Submission and

 The DiMeN DTP does not allocate a set number of projects per institution and projects are scored on merit according to the above criteria.
 Project proposals are reviewed anonymously without supervisor names or host institutions known to reviewers so please do not state your name or host institution within the application form unless requested to do so.
 This is to eliminate bias and ensure the best projects are selected for advertisement to students.

 We advertise more project opportunities than we can support within the funding envelope and this is a competitive process.
-We expect to advertise a minimum of 16 iCASE projects and 64 Standard projects.
-We expect to receive around 200 project applications, which then will be reviewed.
-We have up to 42 studentships to award for 2025 starters.
+We expect to advertise a minimum of 16 iCASE projects and 84 Standard projects.
+Last year we received nearly 250 project applications.
+We have approximately 40 studentships to award for 2026/27 starters.

 Student selection

-Prior to interview, supervisors will be provided with full application details of each shortlisted candidate who selects their project.
-Candidates are asked to arrange to meet with supervisors, either virtually or in person, to discuss the project and group in more detail and supervisors will be asked to provide detailed feedback regarding student suitability to your project.
-In our experience, engaging with potential students at this stage is important and increases the chances of gaining a DTP student.
-After these meetings and prior to interview, candidates are given the opportunity to re-rank their project choices.
-In 2024, over 80% of successful students were placed with their first choice project.
+Prior to interview, interview candidates are asked to arrange to meet with supervisors, either virtually or in person, to discuss the project and group in more detail.
+Full applications including CV and references will be shared with you at this point, and supervisors will be asked to provide detailed feedback regarding student suitability for your project based on this and the meeting.
+Prior to interview, candidates are given the opportunity to re-rank their project choices.
+In 2025, over 80% of successful students were placed with their first choice project.

 The final selection of supported project/student combinations will be made on the basis of student quality by the DiMeN Management Board.